nleanba/typst-marginalia/main.typ

 // #pagebreak(weak: true)
-= Troubleshooting / Known Bugs
+= Troubleshooting / Known Limitations

 - If the document needs multiple passes to figure out page-breaks,
   #note[This can happen for example with outlines which barely fit/don't fit onto the page.]
   it can break the note positioning.
   - This can usually be resolved by placing a ```typ #pagebreak()``` or ```typ #pagebreak(weak: true)``` in an appropriate location.

-- Relatedly, everything breaks if you try to use pages with width or height set to ```typc auto```, as this package needs to know the actual measurements of the page to figure out where to place stuff.

 - Nested notes may or may not work.
   #note[